 - That’s it!

-- Open your smartphone’s Settings app
+- Open the Settings app on your Android phone.

-- Tap on ‘Backup and restore”
+- Tap on Google.

-How about backing up my phone with Amazon Drive, OneDrive and others?
+How to backup your Android phone with Amazon Photos, OneDrive, and others?

 Backing up to your computer

-Using Android File Transfer
+Using Android File Transfer for Mac

-- Plug your phone into your computer with your USB cable
+- Plug your phone into your computer with your USB cable.

-- On Windows, go to ‘My Computer’ and open the phone’s storage
+- On Windows, go to My Computer and open the phone’s storage.

-- On Mac, open Android File Transfer
+- On Mac, open Android File Transfer.

-- Drag the files you want to backup to a folder on your computer
+- Drag the files you want to backup to a folder on your computer.

 Wireless sync with Syncthing